Fifth wave Russian emigration: Reasons

 If the emigration of the 2000s was primarily economic in nature, then the second half of the Putin exodus is based on a more complex set of reasons: cultural and ethical (rejection of militarization, everyday racism, homophobia, dissatisfaction with the degradation of the education system and public institutions), economic (economic stagnation, corruption and lack of protection for business - with a marked increase in opportunities for remote employment), political (Putin's third presidential term, repressions, arbitrariness of the security forces, reduction of rights and freedoms, isolation of Russia).
 Bloomberg journalist Leonid Bershidsky characterized this period as the "emigration of disappointment" of the Putin era.

 Characteristic

-The fifth wave of emigration has a number of characteristic features that distinguish it from the fourth (post-Soviet) wave: youth, a high level of education and economic solvency (and, as a result, high adaptive potential), and an orientation toward Evropean values.
+The fifth wave of emigration has a number of characteristic features that distinguish it from the fourth (post-Soviet) wave: youth, a high level of education and economic solvency (and, as a result, high adaptive potential), and an orientation toward European values.
 For those who left after 2012, there is an interest in Russian politics and a statistically significant desire to return to Russia after a change of regime (18% versus 8% for the period of the 2000s).